"Effective 12:01 am, Monday May 18, 2026, spring road restrictions lift on designated provincial highways, access roads, and rural municipalities."

 Scope and Coverage

-- Year-round bridge restrictions: Multiple specific bridge structures restricted to secondary or primary weights year-round.
+- Year-round bridge restrictions: Specified structures restricted to secondary or primary weights year-round.
 Winter weight allowances are never permitted on these structures.
-Full bridge list is in the order document.
+Full bridge list in the order document.

 Route-Specific Weight Conditions

-- Hwy 8 Norquay section (temperature-triggered): Restricted to 8,000 kg GVW when ambient temperature is above −6°C. Window: March 15 – November 15, 2026.
-Restriction activates automatically at threshold temperature no separate ministerial order required.
+- Hwy 8 — Norquay section (temperature-triggered): Restricted to 8,000 kg GVW when ambient temperature is above −6°C. Window: March 15 to November 15.
+Activates automatically at threshold temperature — no separate ministerial order required.
+Check ambient temperature before dispatch on this route during the seasonal window.

-- Hwy 35 Aylsham Access (temperature-triggered): Restricted to 8,000 kg GVW when ambient temperature is above −6°C. Window: February 24 – November 15, 2026.
-Activates automatically no separate order required.
+- Hwy 35 — Aylsham Access (temperature-triggered): Restricted to 8,000 kg GVW when ambient temperature is above −6°C. Window: February 24 to November 15.
+Activates automatically at threshold temperature — no separate ministerial order required.

-- Selected bridges: Year-round secondary or primary weight restrictions; winter weight allowances are never permitted on these structures.
+- Selected bridges province-wide: Year-round secondary or primary weight restrictions; winter weight allowances are never permitted on these structures.
 Full bridge list in the order document.

 Exemptions